Practical thought #3

 Dream = Goal + Process

 I used to feel the same way.
-But after studying numerous successful people—and elements of my own journey—taught me their achievements aren’t accidents.
-They have dreams, sure, but what sets them apart is a plan: a clear, practical process they follow relentlessly, and the greater they are, the more intense their process was and the longer they followed it - for example Warren Buffet read around 500 pages a day for 20, 30, 40 years - how could he not be amazing?
+But studying numerous successful people—and reflecting on elements of my own journey—taught me that their achievements aren’t accidents.
+They have dreams, sure, but what truly sets them apart is their plan: a clear, practical process they follow relentlessly.
+Often, the greater their success, the more intense their process was, and the longer they sustained it.
+Consider Warren Buffett, who reportedly read around 500 pages a day for decades – with that level of consistent dedication, how could he not become exceptional?

-I remember when I was in my early twenties, I was ambitious, reasonably intelligent and worked extremely hard.
-I had always thought to myself ‘By the time I’m 30, I’ll be a millionaire’.
-Doesn’t this sound familiar?
+I remember when I was in my early twenties: ambitious, reasonably intelligent, and working extremely hard.
+I had always thought to myself, ‘By the time I’m 30, I’ll be a millionaire.’
+Doesn't this sound familiar?

-Well, I’m now 34, and unfortunately, still not a millionaire.
-I did work really hard, but it turns out hard work alone was not enough.
-I used to think becoming a millionaire would just kind of happen—not easy, but achievable if I just kept grinding.
+Well, I’m now 34 and, unfortunately, still not a millionaire.
+I did work really hard, but it turns out hard work alone wasn't enough.
+I used to think becoming a millionaire would just sort of happen—difficult, yes, but achievable if I just kept grinding away.

 No.

-The difference between a dream and reality is a clear structured process, and the discipline to follow through.
-Let me share two stories, one personal, one more general to show you what I mean.
+The difference between a dream and reality often lies in having a clear, structured process and the discipline to follow through.
+Let me share two stories—one personal, one more general—to show you what I mean.

 Example 1: From a small city to Finance

-When I was in university, my dream was to work in finance– think stock market analysis or investment banking.
+When I was in university, my dream was to work in finance – think stock market analysis or investment banking.
 This was challenging.
-I grew up in a small city where finance wasn’t a common career path, my parents ran a restaurant and I had no industry connections or mentor to prepare me for the journey.
-I later discovered that breaking into investment banking or buy-side roles takes more than good grades and applying for the job.
+I grew up in a small city where finance wasn't a common career path, my parents ran a restaurant, and I had no industry connections or mentors to guide me.
+I later discovered that breaking into demanding fields like investment banking or buy-side roles (positions focused on managing investments) takes more than good grades and simply applying for jobs online.

-Just working hard and doing it the traditional way wasn’t impossible, but it was improbable… Breaking into finance required a strategy.
-So, I built a plan and stuck to it (mostly).
-It took a long time—longer than I hoped, partly because I wasn’t always as disciplined as I could’ve been, and partly because I was enjoying the journey I was on and didn’t push for change when I needed to.
-Here’s a high level view of what my process looked like:
+Just working hard and following the traditional path wasn’t impossible, but it felt improbable.
+Breaking into finance required a specific strategy.
+So, I built a process, adapting it as I went along.
+It took a long time—longer than I hoped—partly because I wasn’t always as disciplined as I could have been, and partly because I sometimes got comfortable and didn't push for the next step when I needed to.
+Here’s a high-level view of what my process looked like:

 1. Study hard to earn top grades and stand out.